 I’ve been living in Taiwan since 2008, and I’ve always loved exploring and photographing the incredible array breathtaking temples in Taipei.

-In recent years, I’ve traveled to several neighboring countries to visit and write about their temples (for example, see my articles in the best temples in Busan, temples in Chiang Mai, and staying at a temple in Koyasan).
+In recent years, I’ve traveled to several neighboring countries to visit and write about their temples (for example, see my articles on the best temples in Busan, temples in Chiang Mai, temples in Myanmar, and staying at a temple in Koyasan).

 Until now I haven’t written a similar article on my own adopted city, so this post on the best Taipei temples is long overdue!
 I’ve personally visited all of the below temples, most of them several times, and of course all the photos are my own!